-- Make sure that the vehicle is immobilized and disabled (see page 72), then open or remove windows and doors to access patients. - Secure the necessary space for performing operations by adjusting the position of the steering wheel and seats and removing the head rests. - Refer to "Components Requiring Special Attention" for details of adjustment and removal of components.
+- Make sure that the vehicle is immobilized and disabled (see page 46), then open or remove windows and doors to access patients. - Secure the necessary space for performing operations by adjusting the position of the steering wheel and seats and removing the head rests.